 For example, in the official govt record on the reply to Devine's accusations, they claim because he inaccurately identified a fisherman's hut at Susupe, his entire account was suspect.
 (Special agent Patton's report from 1960) I find this kind of reverse reasoning silly, and not worth examining.
 It's not that Devine saw the plane on Aslito airfield - it's that six other GI's saw the plane.
 Devine corroborated a number of details that the other GI's claimed.
 So that makes his testimony worth examining.

 The first people to see the plane at Aslito were Marines on June 19, 1944.
-I know that detail because the wire operator who decoded the message did so for Col. Lewis Wallace on that date.
+I know that detail because the wire operator who decoded the message did so for Col. Clarence M. Wallace on that date.
 As he said to me during his interview in Tupelo Mississippi "I remember it as if it was yesterday."
 Combined with numerous other corroborated details he gives, I found his testimony, Douglas Bryce's testimony, Andrew Bryce's testimony, Robert Wallack's testimony and many others (as recounted in the second of Devine's book (with M. Campbell) where he solicited accounts from GI's who'd been there) credible and verifiable.